Akselera Tech

 Full Optimization Timeline60-90 days

 In high-CPC industries, campaign structure is everything.
-When each click costs $8-$250, you cannot afford to be sloppy.
-Every negative keyword you miss, every hour you run ads when no one answers the phone, every landing page that does not match the search — they all cost exponentially more than they would in a $2 CPC industry.
-Law firms that treat Google Ads with surgical precision earn 300-800% returns.
-Those that run default settings in the legal category lose money fast.
+When each click costs $8-$250, sloppiness is expensive.
+Every negative keyword you miss, every hour you run ads when nobody answers the phone, every landing page that doesn't match the search — the cost compounds exponentially compared to a $2 CPC industry.
+Law firms treating Google Ads with surgical precision earn 300-800% returns.
+Those running default settings lose money fast.

 Case Study 8: Car Rental Company — 200-300% ROI

-Aggregators dominate generic car rental searches.
-Competing on "car rental" or "cheap car rentals" against companies with multimillion-dollar ad budgets was not viable.
-The company needed to find search queries where direct booking intent was high and aggregator presence was lower, while also implementing tracking sophisticated enough to capture the 40% of car rental conversions that happen via phone call.
+Competing on "car rental" against multimillion-dollar budgets wasn't viable.
+The company needed search queries where direct booking intent was high and aggregator presence was lower.
+They also needed tracking for the 40% of car rental conversions that happen via phone.

 1. Vehicle category campaigns — Instead of one campaign for all rentals, the company created separate campaigns for economy, SUV, luxury, and van rentals.
 Research showed this approach reduces CPA by up to 35% compared to location-based campaign structures.
 Luxury car customers, for example, have a 3x higher lifetime value than standard rentals and justify higher CPCs.